johnpittman/finitestatemachine-js/README.md

 finitestatemachine-js
 =====================

-A simple finite state machine build to use as a mechanism to feed other/larger components.
+A simple finite state machine built to use as a mechanism to feed other/larger components.

 <h1>Notes</h1>